-It was in this context, in their vocation that they received their answer.
-Morning had come, and they hear a voice shouting from the beach.
-They don’t recognize the person, but he instructs them to throw their nets over one more time.
+In this context, in their vocation, they received their answer.
+The morning had come, and they heard a voice shouting from the beach.
+They don’t recognize the person, but he instructs them to throw their nets repeatedly.
 For some reason, without question, they obey.
-When the nets strain under a miraculous load of fish, we are told that John turns to Peter shouting, “it’s the Lord!”
-Without hesitation Peter ties on his outer garment and jumps into the water.
+When the nets strain under a miraculous load of fish, we are told that John turns to Peter, shouting, “It’s the Lord!”
+Without hesitation, Peter ties on his outer garment and jumps into the water.
 The prospect of being back in the presence of Jesus was so compelling that even nets full of fish couldn’t hold him back.

-What do we learn from this encounter, the third one between the resurrected Christ and his followers?
+What do we learn from the third encounter between the resurrected Christ and his followers?
 Let me posit three important teachings for us today.

-Jesus enters into the life of his disciples in the midst of their vocation.
+Jesus enters into the life of his disciples amid their vocation.
 He honors their work by using it as a vehicle to reveal himself in his glory.
 Rather than rebuking them for fishing when they should be preparing to proclaim the truth of his resurrection, Jesus acknowledges their vocation and uses it as a way back to him.
 In what way might Jesus be revealing himself in and through your work?
 God created us for work.
-All the way back to Genesis chapter 2 we understand that we were created to put our hand to the plow and be engaged in meaningful vocation.
-Here Jesus uses that very vocation for his own glory.
-Do we look to find God in other places than our work, or do we expect him to show up and reveal himself to us right in the midst of our daily occupation?
+Back to Genesis chapter 2 we understand that we were created to put our hand to the plow and be engaged in meaningful vocation.
+Here, Jesus uses that very vocation for his own glory.
+Do we look to find God in other places than our work, or do we expect him to show up and reveal himself to us right amid our daily occupation?

 God‘s abundant provision immediately brought a recognition that he was indeed the one who provided.
-The disciples did not pat themselves on the back and take the credit for their great fishing skills.
-They immediately recognized the hand of God on their work and John’s proclamation that ‘it is the Lord’ was the appropriate response to such a demonstration of God‘s faithful provision.
+The disciples did not pat themselves on the back and take credit for their great fishing skills.
+They immediately recognized the hand of God on their work, and John’s proclamation that ‘it is the Lord’ was the appropriate response to such a demonstration of God‘s faithful provision.
 Of course, they had seen this before at the beginning of their journey with Jesus.
-Now, here before the ascension, Jesus uses the same miracle to reveal his glory once again and call them to him.
+Now, before the ascension, Jesus uses the same miracle to reveal his glory again and call them to him.
 How about us in our work?
 When God provides in abundant ways is our immediate response to point to the shore and cry out, ‘it is the Lord’?
-Does he immediately get the glory for all the ways in which he provides for us every day?
-Do we look for his provision in our work as a way for him to reveal his ongoing love, care and provision for all of our needs?
+Does He immediately get the glory for all that he provides for us every day?
+Do we look for his provision in our work as a way for him to reveal his ongoing love, care, and provision for all of our needs?

 As we press into the work that God has called us to do, regardless of our job or vocation, may we steward every day in these three wonderful ways revealed to us in John 21.
-May we look to our work as the place where God can reveal himself in fresh and new ways to us.
-May we give him the glory, seeing every success as one more opportunity to shout to the world that it is the Lord who is the provider of all we need.
-And may we thirst and yearn for his presence to such a degree that nothing will keep us from it or distract us from pursuing it.
+May we look to our work as where God can reveal himself in fresh and new ways to us.
+May we give him the glory, seeing every success as one more opportunity to shout to the world that the Lord is the provider of all we need.
+May we thirst and yearn for his presence to such a degree that nothing will keep us from it or distract us from pursuing it.

-Scott Rodin is Senior Consultant/Chief Strategy Officer for The Focus Group.
+R. Scott Rodin is the Senior Consultant/Chief Strategy Officer for The Focus Group.
 He also serves as a Senior Fellow of the Association of Biblical Higher Education and as board chair for ChinaSource.
-Over the past thirty-eight years Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning and board development.
-Be sure to read Dr. Rodin’s newest book is titled, The Greater Mission.
+Over the past thirty-eight years, Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning, and board development.
+Be sure to read Dr. Rodin’s newest book titled The Greater Mission.

 What is Christian Leadership Alliance?